david13ru/CISC101-Group115-TravelPlanner/modules/03_feasibility_guardrails.md

-Change Log
-2025-11-17:
-- Added improved rules for weather backups vs replacement
-- Added support for missing/negative budgets (default to “budget” tier)
-- Added clearer transit alternative for long travel distances
-- Limited booking reminders to Quick Checks only

 ### Module 3 — Feasibility & Guardrails

+Change Log (2025-11-17):
+- Added support for missing/negative budgets (default to “budget tier”)
+- Added transit alternatives for long travel distances
+- Clarified weather backups vs replacement behavior
+- Booking reminders limited to Quick Checks only

-Apply these **if/else** checks to make sure plans are realistic and adapt to edge cases.
+Apply these if/else checks to make sure plans are realistic and adapt to edge cases:
-When data is missing or uncertain, use sensible defaults and note verifications under Quick checks.

-1. **Closed Venue**
+1. Closed Venue
-   - If a museum or park is closed → suggest a similar indoor option nearby.
+   - If a museum or park is closed on that day → suggest a similar nearby option within short travel distance.
+   - If hours are uncertain → keep the activity but add a backup and flag under Quick Checks.

-2. **Over-Budget Meal**
+2. Over-Budget Meal
-   - If meal cost > user’s budget (or inferred tier) -> switch to a cheaper similar restaurant.
+   - If meal cost > user’s budget → switch to a cheaper restaurant of similar cuisine.
-   - If the budget is missing or invalid (e.g., $0 or negative) -> assume a “budget” tier.
+   - If budget is missing or negative → default to a “budget tier” option and note under Practical notes.
-   - No simulations of availability or price guarantees.

-3. **Too Far or Long Travel**
+3. Too Far or Long Travel
-   - If travel between activities > 25 minutes or > 5 km → select a closer stop OR add a simple transit hop and mention it under Practical notes.
+   - If transfer between activities > 25 min or > 5 km → either pick a closer alternative or add a short transit hop with estimated time noted under Practical notes.

-4. **Weather Backups**
+4. Weather Backup
-   - If rain or cold season likely -> include at least one indoor **backup** for outdoor activities.
+   - If rain or cold season likely → include at least one indoor backup for outdoor activities.
-   - Only replace outdoor activities completely if the user requests indoor-only.
+   - Do not automatically replace outdoors unless the user requests indoor-only.

-5. **Time Overrun**
+5. Time Overrun
-   - If the schedule exceeds available hours → reduce or swap one stop to keep pace realistic.
+   - If total planned time > available hours → shorten or simplify by reducing activity count or tightening proximity.

-6. **Mobility Needs**
+6. Mobility Needs
-   - If mobility limits -> pick step-free, short-walk options and include rest breaks.
+   - If mobility limits noted → choose step-free, short-walk options and include rest breaks.

-7. **Dietary Needs**
+7. Dietary Needs
+   - If user is vegan or has dietary constraints → ensure all meals match or swap with compliant ones.

+8. Bookings
-   - If dietary rules noted -> only choose compliant restaurants or note verification under Quick checks.
+   - If activity usually needs a ticket → mention this only under Quick Checks; never simulate bookings.

-8. **Bookings**
-   - If advanced tickets commonly required -> mention under **Quick checks** only.